CartoDB/carto-vl/test/browsers/browsers.test.md

 1. Add the saucelabs credentials as variables to the project in:
   `Build Settings > Environment Variables`: **SAUCELABS_USER** and **SAUCELABS_KEY**

-2. saucelabs configuration requires v2.1 configuration from CircleCI.
+2. saucelabs configuration requires v2.1 from CircleCI.
 This allows the use of CircleCI Orbs (`sauce-connect: saucelabs/sauce-connect`).
-So enable `Build Settings > Advanced Settings > Enable build processing (preview)`.
+So enable it at `Build Settings > Advanced Settings > Enable build processing (preview)`.

 *b) Testing*

-3. Every commit will launch automatically the CircleCI workflows, which include a special job for cross browser testing.
+3. Every commit will launch automatically the CircleCI workflow, which include a special job for cross browser testing.

 4. You can check the output at CircleCI but there is also quite a lot of information for each one at [saucelabs dashboard](https://app.saucelabs.com/dashboard/tests), including a video and some logs.